 |Arts and Recreation Services||903||0.7||1.9||834||0.8||1.7||+69||24700||P|

 Source: National Institute of Economic and Industry Research (NIEIR) (opens a new window) ©2019.
 Compiled and presented in economy.id by .id (opens a new window), the population experts.

 NIEIR-ID data are adjusted each year, using updated employment estimates.
 Each release may change previous years’ figures.Learn more

-In comparison, Victoria employed 10.7% in Construction; 9.7% in Manufacturing; and 11.2% in Health Care and Social Assistance.
+In comparison, Victoria employed 10.6% in Construction; 11.4% in Health Care and Social Assistance; and 7.8% in Education and Training.

 The major differences between the jobs held by the full-time equivalent local workers of the City of Monash and Victoria were:

-- A smaller percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (0.2% compared to 3.5%)
+- A smaller percentage of full-time equivalent local workers employed in Public Administration and Safety (3.0% compared to 5.5%)

 The number of local workers in the full-time equivalent work in the City of Monash increased by 21,349 between 2013/14 and 2018/19.

 The largest changes in the jobs held by the full-time equivalent local workers between 2013/14 and 2018/19 in the City of Monash were for those employed in:

 - Professional, Scientific and Technical Services (+3,702 full-time equivalent local workers)